-This is an important next step to promote your business and let people know that you're out there.
+This is an important next step to promote your business throughout 2021and let people know that you're out there.
 It's important that you choose three social media platforms to focus on in starting, having too many will be too much to keep up on starting out.

 ALWAYS REMEMBER that you don't want to build your business on social media (i.e. solely based on your Instagram profile or YouTube channel, etc).
 You want to use social media only to promote your business.